tjmlabs/colivara-py/README.md

 2. Update the client interface in `colivara_py/client.py`. if needed
 3. Modify tests in the `tests` directory to reflect the changes. if needed.
 4. Run tests to ensure functionality.
-5. Update the README to document changes in the client interface.

 ---